startupbricks logo

 You think: "We need a schema that can handle any future use case."

 Reality: A flexible schema for tomorrow is a complex schema today.
 And you don't know what tomorrow looks like.
+You'll add tables, columns, and relationships for features you might never build.

 Better approach: Start simple.
 Add complexity as you understand the problem.
+Normalize later if needed.
+You're going to rewrite your schema multiple times anyway as you learn.

 Mistake #4: Abstracting Everything